2026 Hands-On Review

 Approx $85

-The C3 ESP Pro is the definitive entry-level espresso option.
-Using Timemore's Spike-to-Cut burr geometry, it provides enough granularity to dial in espresso at a price point that was previously unthinkable for quality grinding.
+Definitive entry-level espresso option.
+The C3 ESP Pro uses Timemore's Spike-to-Cut burr geometry.
+Enough granularity to dial in espresso at a price point that was previously unthinkable for quality grinding.

-The engineering core is the 'Spike-to-Cut' (S2C) burr set.
-Most conical burrs try to crush and shear simultaneously, which can lead to uneven particles.
-The S2C design uses sharp spikes on the upper burr to pre-crack the beans before they enter the final cutting zone.
-This two-stage process significantly reduces the physical effort required, making it one of the easiest grinders to turn, even at espresso settings.
+Engineering core: the 'Spike-to-Cut' (S2C) burr set.
+Most conical burrs crush and shear simultaneously, leading to uneven particles.
+S2C uses sharp spikes on the upper burr to pre-crack beans before the final cutting zone.
+Two-stage process.
+Significantly reduces physical effort.
+One of the easiest grinders to turn, even at espresso settings.

 Its portability is another major win.
 The Pro version features a foldable handle that mirrors 1Zpresso’s designs, allowing it to pack down small enough to fit inside the plunger of an AeroPress.
 While there is more plastic in the internal adjustment assembly than you’ll find in a $200 grinder, the build is exceptionally sturdy for the price, making it our top recommendation for the barista on a budget.